-If you are married and filing separate Alabama returns, write your spouse's social security number on line 3.
+If you are married and filing separate Alabama returns, write your spouse's social security number on line

-If your spouse is a nonresident alien, has no income, does not have a social security number, and you file a separate return, write "NRA" in the block for your spouse's social security number.
+If your spouse is a nonresident alien, has no income, does not have a social security number, and you file a separate return, check the "NRA" box and leave the block for your spouse's social security number blank.
 If you and your spouse file a joint return, your spouse must have a social security number.